 Whatever people do, good or bad, there is a reward of some kind involved whether we can see what that reward is or not.

 Rewards may not be obvious, even to the person themselves, but they exist.

-Your partner may say they want to stop abusing you but they are getting some kind of reward for doing it.
+The abusive person may say they want to stop being abusive but they are getting some kind of reward for doing it.
 As long as that reward outweighs the cost of the behaviour the behaviour will continue.

 Rewards for abusive behaviour include getting what they want, avoiding what they don’t want, feeling stronger or better or more of a winner than someone else and a lot more.
-They may feel in control when they abuse, it may allow them to release pent up negative feelings, they may feel respected when their victim shows fear.
-With things like this driving them to abuse others the victim’s pain, or requests for change, don’t stand a chance of making any difference.
+They may feel in control when they abuse, it may allow them to release pent up negative feelings, they may feel they are being respected when the target of their abuse shows fear.
+With things like this driving them to abuse others the target’s pain, or requests for change, don’t stand a chance of making any difference.

 Abusive people get a lot of rewards for their behaviour and there is a high cost, in their minds, for giving up abusive behaviour so they have very little motivation to change.
-Abusive people need extremely good reasons to make them even consider changing and it is difficult for victims to provide that.
-The only hope a victim has of forcing abuse to stop is to remove themselves from the abuser.
+Abusive people generally need very good reasons to make them even consider changing and it is difficult for the targets of their abuse to provide that.
+The only hope a target has of forcing abuse to stop is to move themselves out of the abusers reach.
 Loss of love, companionship, money, their children, comfort and so on may provide enough of a cost to make the abusive person consider changing.

 It is more likely, however, that leaving an abusive person will not cause them to genuinely change.
-Many abusers just find a new victim because that is a lot easier for them to do than changing.
-Abusers may say they will change, they may even go for counseling or make tiny changes, enough to convince their victim to come back but it won’t last.
-As soon as they have done or said whatever is necessary to get the victim to return they will carry on behaving abusively.
+Many abusers just find a new target to abuse because that is a lot easier to do than changing.
+Abusers may say they will change, they may even go for counseling or make tiny changes to convince the target of their abuse to come back but it won’t last.
+As soon as they have done or said whatever is necessary to get the target back under control they will carry on behaving abusively.